kkaarrss/qwen2_service/README.md

     ```

 2.  **Run the Docker container:**
-    This command runs the container in detached mode (`-d`), maps port `31000` from the container to the host (the application inside listens on port `31000`), enables GPU access, and mounts your local Hugging Face cache to speed up model downloads on subsequent runs if models weren't baked into the image or if you switch models.
+    This command runs the container in detached mode (`-d`), maps port `31000` to the host, enables GPU access, and mounts your Hugging Face cache to speed up model downloads on subsequent runs.

     ```bash
     # Ensure NVIDIA Container Toolkit is installed and Docker daemon is restarted if needed.